Stop retyping recipes

 2

-Blanch in boiling water for 15-30 seconds, then transfer to an ice bath.
+Blanch briefly in boiling water until the skin loosens, then transfer to an ice bath.

 3